MhdHarshil/MhdHarshil/README.md

-<h2 align="left">Hi 👋!
-My name is Mohamed Harshil and I'm a CS Student, from Kerala,India</h2>
+<h1 align="left">Hi 👋!
+My name is Mohamed Harshil and I'm a CS Student, from Bengaluru, India</h1>

 ###